JosephWeaver/100DaysofCode/README.md

 # 100DaysofCode - Log
 ✅ Accountability for my coding journey on #100DaysOfCode!

+## Round 3, Day 1: Sunday, July 19, 2020
+**Progress:** It's been a while since I've recorded my coding progress.
+This will be fun.

 ## R2D30: Tuesday, May 8, 2018
 **Progress:** Live-coded for three hours in front of one of my classes at Academy of Art University.